 Explore the natural world on the Central Coast

-The town by the Rock offers much for the traveler, comfy hotels and motels, good food in a variety of restaurants, and beautiful scenery to look at.
-While strolling along the Embarcadero seems to be the prominent style of exercise many people do, there is so much more adventure awaiting you.
+The town by the rock offers much for the traveler, comfy hotels and motels, great restaurants, and beautiful scenery.
+While strolling along the Embarcadero seems to be the most popular exercise, there is so much more adventure awaiting you.

-Out on the bay you are going to see the lions of the bay, namely California sea lions that like to lounge on the floating dock out in the middle of the water.
+Out on the bay you are going to see the California sea lions that like to lounge on the floating dock.
 Be sure to keep some distance so as not to disturb them.
-You will also come across some of the 20 to 40 Southern sea otters that spend time eating and resting here.
-Many of the otters are Moms with pups.
+You will also come across some of the Southern sea otters that spend time eating and resting here.
+Many of the otters are moms with pups.
 Again, keep a safe distance of at least 100 yards.

-During winter months Morro Bay is visited by approximately 200 species of birds, many of them water birds like long-billed curlews, the largest of the sandpipers with the long curving beak and least sandpipers, the tiniest of the sandpipers that forage along the shoreline.
+During winter Morro Bay is visited by approximately 200 species of birds, many of them water birds like long billed curlews, the largest of the sandpipers with the long curving beak and least sandpipers, the tiniest of the sandpipers that forage along the shoreline.
 There are pelicans, herons, shorebirds, terns, grebes, loons and gulls.
 And Morro Bay is home to peregrine falcons and visiting osprey.
-In January over Martin Luther King, Jr. weekend approximately 600 people come to town to attend the Morro Bay Winter Bird Festival.
+The popular Morro Bay Winter Bird Festival is held in January during the Martin Luther King, Jr. weekend.

 Biking is a fun way to see the area and Estero Bay Inn offers bicycle rentals for people staying there.
 You might hop on a bike and pedal out from the waterfront through town into the State Park at the end of Main Street.
 Pedal up to the Morro Bay Golf Course and park your bike and hike up the trail to see the Monarch butterflies that spend winter months clustering on the trees.
 Monarchs also spend time in the trees at the campground in the State Park and anyone can walk through there to see them.